AMWA-TV/is-04/docs/Controllers.md

 ## WebSockets & Subscriptions

-Where a WebSocket or other subscription based mechanism is provided for Controller usage, it is strongly RECOMMENDED that Controllers make use of this and do not use the API resources directly.
+It is RECOMMENDED that Controllers make use of the WebSocket subscription mechanism and do not use the HTTP API resources directly.

 If a WebSocket connection fails, then an attempt to reconnect to the WebSocket SHOULD NOT be attempted.
 Instead, a new subscription SHOULD be created with this API or a different one if required.
 If all available APIs return errors, an exponential backoff algorithm SHOULD be used when retrying until a success code is returned.